klaarnut/user-docs/en/website-template.md

 *Fluid (full screen)*: Enable or disable a full screen section.

-*Color* : Selecting background color by using color picker or choosing from a gradient color.
+*Color* : Select background color by using color picker or choosing from a gradient color.

-*Background Image*: Inserting an image to a background.
-You can select an image from Image Manager.
+*Background Image*: You can upload your own imageI or select one from Image Manager.

 *Reponsive Image Position*: Image alignment on responsive mode.